Fertilizing a Bermuda Lawn

 About 6 to 8 weeks after the spring application you can apply another dose of fertilizer.
 If rainfall has been average, or if you have an irrigation system, you may again apply a high nitrogen fertilizer.
 Otherwise, consider using a slow-release fertilizer or one lower in nitrogen.

 In early fall, you’ll want to apply a fall feed/winterizer fertilizer.
 This fertilizer will be low in nitrogen but high in potassium and phosphorus.
 Potassium and phosphorus will help to build up the root system, helping to protect you grass from the harsh winter.
 The idea is to get the fertilizer down and watered in before the grass goes back into dormancy.

 Several fertilizer brands out there mix in weed control products with the lawn fertilizer.
 This way you can kill two bugs with one stone, pun intended:-) Whatever nursery and garden center you do business with, it’s likely you’ll find fertilizers that contain a weed control product.

 Lawn Fertilization & Weed Control Program

 Many local nursery and garden centers offer a do-it-yourself lawn care program.
 I'm not talking about the big box stores and Scotts brand products.
-Not a golf course in the country uses Scotts, which says a lot.
-There are many better products on the market which are also less expensive.
+That I am aware of, not a golf course in my area uses Scotts fertilizers.
+In my opinion, there are many better products on the market which are also less expensive.